juanortizm/Xss/README.md

 #### cd /Xss
 #### sudo pip install -r requirements.txt

+#### If you run the script and it says 'Error connecting to database' You need to install SQLITE executing 'brew install sqlite3' or download at page.

 ### RUN SCRIPT

 #### To run xss scanner you have to execute 'python scanxss.py'